cl91/NeptuneOS/readme.md

 supported but in theory can be made to work.
 You will need both an ELF toolchain and a PE toolchain (and probably a ton of patience) if you want to make GCC work.
 You also need the `windmc` which is the PE message resource compiler from `mingw`.
 Have a look at `build.sh` for the build script.
-The preferred clang version is 15 but recent versions should all work.
+I use Arch Linux (btw) so the toolchain versions that have been tested to work are whichever versions Arch Linux happened to have at the time I ran `pacman -Syu`, but from experience most recent versions of clang/LLVM should all work.
 You also need the `cpio` utility for building the initcpio.
 Finally, for the boot floppy and boot iso you will need the following
 tools: `syslinux` (for boot floppy), `grub` and `xorriso` (for boot iso), and `mtools` (for both).